Legal Defense Against Driving on a Suspended License Charges

 Consequences of Driving on Suspended Convictions

 Prosecutors and judges alike take a very hard line on Driving on Revoked cases.
-A conviction can very often include active jail time, along with a revocation of any remaining period of restricted license, on top of an additional 12 months license suspension with no possibility of a restricted license.
-Our lawyers usually try to convince the prosecutor to reduce these charges to a standard Driving on Suspended (46.2-301) charge whenever possible.
+A conviction can often include active jail time, along with a revocation of any remaining period of restricted license, on top of an additional 12 months or more license suspension with no possibility of a restricted license.
+If we cannot get the charged dropped completely, our lawyers usually try to convince the prosecutor to reduce these charges to a standard Driving on Suspended (46.2-301) charge whenever possible.

 A conviction for Driving on a Suspended License under 46.2-301 is still a class 1 Misdemeanor carrying the possibility of jail time, but that is usually reserved for individuals having two or more prior offenses of the same sort.
 A first offense does not ordinarily result in a jail sentence in most Northern Virginia jurisdictions.